Types of MBA: A List of Top Concentrations

-Some of the top online MBA concentrations, include general management, international management, and corporate strategy, followed by consulting, finance leadership and entrepreneurship, according to the Princeton Review.
+Some of the top online MBA concentrations include general management, international management and corporate strategy, followed by consulting, finance leadership and entrepreneurship, according to the Princeton Review.

 Overall master's-level business degrees are increasingly in high demand across multiple industries, including financial services, science and technology, healthcare, trade and manufacturing.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for management occupations was $109,760 in 2020, which was the highest wage of all the major occupational groups.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for management jobs was $109,760 in 2020 – more than all other major occupational groups.

-- Decide what industry or industries you might like to work in – MBA concentrations in healthcare management, criminal justice, project management, or sustainability lend themselves to unique work environments – think about what fits you best.
+- Decide what industry or industries you might like to work in.
+MBA concentrations in healthcare management, criminal justice, project management or sustainability lend themselves to unique work environments – think about what fits you best.

-- Determine what you’ve liked and/or disliked about previous jobs or internships – Do you enjoy working for one company or consulting on behalf of many clients?
+- Determine what you’ve liked and/or disliked about previous jobs or internships.
+Do you enjoy working for one company or consulting on behalf of many clients?
 Do you enjoy analyzing data rather than speaking to large groups of people?
-Do you prefer a company with an international reach to a smaller startup?
+Do you prefer a company with an international reach to a smaller start-up?
 These are all factors to consider when you choose a concentration.

 Exploring Popular MBA Concentrations

 Not all MBA specializations or concentrations are equal.
-You must research what types of classes, field experiences or internships are available within a particular program; however, here are some descriptions of the top specializations/concentrations as identified by the Princeton Review.
+You must research what types of classes, field experiences or internships are available within a particular program; however, here are some descriptions of the top specializations/concentrations identified by the Princeton Review.

-- MBA in Corporate Strategy – This concentration helps you discover how companies create value, develop a business portfolio and work with other organizations to achieve goals.
+- MBA in Corporate Strategy: This concentration helps you discover how companies create value, develop a business portfolio and work with other organizations to achieve goals.
 It prepares you to find consulting jobs in specific industries or become general strategy consultants.

-- MBA in Entrepreneurship – Want to build a start-up?
+- MBA in Entrepreneurship: Want to build a start-up?
 The entrepreneurship concentration teaches you to build a company or develop new initiatives within an existing company.
 This concentration can also be helpful if you're looking to get into related fields, such as venture capital, as it focuses on capital and venture capital opportunities, franchising, consulting and small-business management.

-Other Popular MBA Concentrations
+Other Types of MBA

-- MBA in Project Management – Learn how to plan, manage, budget and monitor projects to improve organizational efficiency with a concentration in project management.
+- MBA in Project Management: Learn how to plan, manage, budget and monitor projects to improve organizational efficiency with a concentration in project management.
 Project management methodologies are used in the information technology, construction, manufacturing and consulting industries to help define projects and ensure a cost-effective bottom line.
-Many project management concentrations prepare you for a PMP® certification, issued by the Project Management Institute (PMI)®.
+Many project management concentrations prepare you for a PMP® certification issued by the Project Management Institute (PMI)®.